John-Otago/PhD-Plus/README.md

 - **So What Are You Going to Do with That?
 Finding Careers Outside Academia, 3rd ed.** (S Basalla et al., 2014, University of Chicago Press)

 **Again, all written and published in the US.
 Students in other countries should pick up the key points and apply them to the local context.**

+**Last note: networking is important for both academic and non-academic careers!**

 [**Back to Table of Contents**](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#table-of-contents)